and welcome to our German Word of the Day. This time we will have a look at the meaning of

 - Erzähl weiter!

-If you want him or her to continue doing the dishes you’d say
+And if you want them to continue doing the dishes while telling the story, you’d then say

 - Ich will weiterschlafen.